WhatsApp vs Job Management Software: UK Cost Guide (2026) featured image

 The common complaint

 Across reviews, the most common negative theme is the initial migration.
 Getting years of job history and customer details out of spreadsheets and into a new system takes time.
+Our guide to the real cost of switching FSM platforms covers migration timelines and hidden costs in detail.
 Most platforms offer onboarding support, but budget a weekend for a proper setup.
 The reviews that say "wish I'd switched sooner" all mention the same thing: they put it off because of the migration but it took a fraction of the time they expected.

 Not all job management software is built the same way.
 Here's a quick guide by business type.